 What is a Drug & Alcohol Counselor?

 It is the drug & alcohol counselor's job to provide the assistance these people need to overcome their destructive behaviour.
-Counselors help by offering support, rehabilitation, and guidance to patients.
-By counseling patients, they hope to allow them to gain greater insight into their addictive personality.
-Using various techniques, counselors seek to help an addict find the root cause of their problem.
-This often helps patients have a breakthrough, which can be a positive step on their road to recovery.
+Counselors help by offering support, rehabilitation and guidance.
+Using various techniques, drug & alcohol counselors seek to help an addict find the root cause of their problem.
+This often helps the addict to have a breakthrough, which can be a positive step on their road to recovery.

 What does a Drug & Alcohol Counselor do?

 Typically, counselors work within a rigid program structure as determined by their employer.
 These programs are often implemented by facility managers and chiefs of staff.
 For example, the twelve step program may be used to treat alcohol addiction at a particular hospital or treatment facility where a counselor is employed.